People Dr Thomas Hale

 Lead Researcher, Oxford Martin Programme on the Post-Carbon Transition

 Associate Professor of Global Public Policy, Blavatnik School of Government, University of Oxford

-Dr. Thomas Hale’s research explores how we can manage transnational problems effectively and fairly.
-He seeks to explain how political institutions evolve--or not--to face the challenges raised by globalization and interdependence, with a particular emphasis on environmental and economic issues.
+Dr Thomas Hale’s research explores how we can manage transnational problems effectively and fairly.
+He seeks to explain how political institutions evolve-or not-to face the challenges raised by globalisation and interdependence, with a particular emphasis on environmental and economic issues.

 He holds a PhD in Politics from Princeton University, a masters degree in Global Politics from the London School of Economics, and an AB in public policy from Princeton’s Woodrow Wilson School.
 A US national, Hale has studied and worked in Argentina, China, and Europe.
 His books include Beyond Gridlock (Polity 2017), Between Interests and Law: The Politics of Transnational Commercial Disputes (Cambridge 2015), Transnational Climate Change Governance (Cambridge 2014), and Gridlock: Why Global Cooperation Is Failing when We Need It Most (Polity 2013).